How I Stopped Selling And Dramatically Grew My Business

 According to the National Association of Sales Professionals, a sales process is a systematic approach involving a series of steps that enables a sales force to close more deals, increase margins and make more sales.

 This sales process exists or lives within the buyer’s journey.
 Conductor describes the buyer’s journey as the purchase process consumers advance through.
-Meaning the buyer’s journey is a framework that acknowledges a buyer’s progression through a research and decision process ultimately culminating in a purchase.
+Meaning the buyer’s journey is a framework that acknowledges a buyer’s progression through a decision-making process ultimately culminating in a yes or no decision to hire or purchase.

 There are a few parts that make up the sales process and every sales trainer or sales system has its own model.
-But, for our purposes, let’s break down the sales process into mindset, language and flow.
+But, for our purposes, let’s break down the 3 main parts of the sales process into mindset, language and flow.

-- Mindset: What you believe about yourself, your prospect and your product or service.
+- Mindset: What you believe about yourself, your prospect and your service.

 - Language: What you say, when you say it, and how you say it.

-Most sales techniques – like Sandler, SPIN selling, The Challenger Sales, System selling, SNAP selling, N.E.A.T. selling and others – teach tactics, scripts and processes to move the potential new client from a prospect to a buyer by establishing pain, building credibility and laying groundwork for trust to develop.
-The time it takes to do these things is why cold prospects take a few meetings to get to a place where they are ready to buy.
+Most sales techniques – like Sandler, SPIN selling, The Challenger Sales, System selling, and others – teach tactics, scripts and processes to move the prospect from undecided to a buyer by establishing pain, building credibility and laying groundwork for trust to develop.
+The reason for most sales techniques or methods is so you can meet a prospect where they are and get them to a place of yes.
+A prospect arrives as either cold, lukewarm, warm, or hot and your sales process needs to adapt to their “temperature”.

 Let’s dive in.